-The Curriculum for Wales guidance was published in January 2020.
+The Curriculum for Wales framework guidance was first published in January 2020.
 It aims to help each school develop its own curriculum, enabling their learners to develop towards the four purposes of the curriculum – the starting point and aspiration for every child and young person in Wales.
-It will also be relevant for funded non-maintained nursery settings, pupil referral units (PRUs) and those responsible for the provision of education other than at school (EOTAS) in other settings, enabling them to develop an understanding of the Curriculum for Wales Framework.
+It is also relevant for funded non-maintained nursery settings, pupil referral units (PRUs) and those responsible for the provision of education other than at school (EOTAS) in other settings, enabling them to develop an understanding of the Curriculum for Wales Framework.

 The Curriculum for Wales guidance sets out:

-- expectations around assessment arrangements to support learner progression
+- expectations around assessment arrangements to support learner progression.

 - ambitious, capable learners, ready to learn throughout their lives

 - enterprising, creative contributors, ready to play a full part in life and work

 - ethical, informed citizens of Wales and the world